-The Board delegate the day-to-day running of the organisation to the Chief Executive and senior management team of executive directors, who are considered the key management personnel.
-Compensation for all executive directors employed at the UK Section in the year ending 31 December 2024 are detailed here.
+The Trustees delegate the day-to-day running of the organisation to Chief Executive and senior management team of executive directors, who are considered the key management personnel.
+Compensation for all executive directors employed at the Trust in the year ending 31 December 2024 are detailed here.